Gaia Zeret massacre: Italian operations around Shewa

-Between February and April 1939, major actions against the resistance took place northeast of Addis Abeba in the Mens and Marabetiè region, with the aim of arresting or neutralizing Abebe Aragai.
-This was preceded by a meeting between Ugo Cavallero and Colonel Orlando Lorenzini on February 21, 1939, in which it was agreed not to waste unnecessary time on reprisals in order not to waste unnecessary time in the hunt for Aragai, which, however, was not always adhered to.
+Between February and April 1939, major actions against the resistance took place northeast of Addis Abeba in the Menz and Merhabete region, with the aim of arresting or neutralizing Abebe Aragai.
+This was preceded by a meeting between Ugo Cavallero and Colonel Orlando Lorenzini on February 21, 1939, in which it was agreed not to waste unnecessary time on reprisals in order not to waste unnecessary time in the hunt for Aregai, which, however, was not always adhered to.

 The first clashes with the Ethiopian rebels occurred on February 23 and 25.
 The number of deaths alone, 97 on the Ethiopian side and 24 Askari on the Italian side, shows that there were military-organized operations behind these operations, which were described as police actions.
 At another meeting in Addis Abeba between Cavallero and Lorenzini on March 7, a major operation around Debre Berhan was decided upon.
 An attack on the rebel group of around 2,000–3,000 men led by Aragai on March 14 resulted in 311 deaths, according to official Italian figures.
 According to Italian sources, these were supply units.
 However, it is likely that the rear guard of Aragai's troops was hit, which, as experience shows, consisted of family members of the resistance fighters and refugees.
 In the following days, further "raids" were carried out, with the air force also being used due to the impassable terrain.
 On the advice of the commander-in-chief of the Italian Air Force in Italian East Africa, General Gennaro Tedeschini Lalli, the Air Force did not limit itself to dropping conventional explosive bombs, but also dropped bombs filled with mustard gas on suspected rebel hideouts.
 The poison gas attacks not only killed resistance fighters, but also women and children, but also accidentally hit their own troops.

 Benito Mussolini himself congratulated the action in Shewa and ordered the complete suppression of the uprising.
-Once suppressed, the rebellion in Asmara should then be addressed.
+Once suppressed, the rebellion in Amhara should then be addressed.
 By the end of March, over 1,000 Ethiopians had been killed, while two officers, four soldiers and 47 Askari had been killed on the Italian side.
 According to official reports, mass executions were avoided in order to promote pacification.
 In reality, however, attacks on the civilian population, looting and arson were commonplace.
 When Orlando Lorenzini took over command of the northeast Shewa region on April 1, the reprisals increased in both number and severity.
 In this second phase, no consideration was given to the civilian population.